 Fortunately, there are a number of government energy grants and schemes available to support those who may need help meeting their gas and electricity costs.
 Read on to discover what help may be available to you.

 There are a number of government-backed energy grants and schemes that have been set up to help tackle fuel poverty.
 We’ve put together a list of those you may benefit from if you or someone you know is struggling to pay their bills.

 Warm Home Discount: £140 off your energy bill

-The Warm Home Discount is a one-off rebate of £140 applied to energy bills between between September and March for those who qualify.
+The Warm Home Discount is a one-off rebate of £140 applied to energy bills between October and March for those who qualify.
 Those eligible for the Warm Home Discount are classified in two groups: